alohamora/movie-book-recommendation-services/README.md

 - Go into eureka service directory: `cd eureka-service`
 - Start eureka service: `mvn spring-boot:run`
 - Start all other services similarly

-### NOTE - Start the config service first, then eureka service and then all other services
+- <b>NOTE</b> - Start the config service first, then eureka service and then all other services

+## frontend
+- Go into my-app directory: `cd frontend/my-app`
+- run: `npm start`